Oscar-Tark/Squirrel-EES/README.md

 [Scorpion IEE [Intelligent Execution Environment]]
 ------------------------------------------------

 Is a framework that uses its own syntax in order to call functions of a defined c# accessibility level with a specific type of structure.
 You can also compile and link C# scripts to scorpion with functions you created in order to call them.
-Scorpion contains its own memory system and databasing system
+Scorpion contains its own memory system and databasing system.
+Each function call is done on an isolated thread.

 [General syntax]
 ---------------